alejandrordeveloper/url-shortener/README.md

 ## Deployment

-You can deploy this project on platforms like PythonAnywhere.
+You can deploy this project on platforms like Railway or PythonAnywhere.
+For Railway:
-Remember to set up your `.env` file and configure static files for production.
+1. Set up your `.env` file with production settings.
+2. Configure static files (see settings.py for STATIC_ROOT and STATICFILES_STORAGE).
+3. Use Gunicorn and WhiteNoise for production serving.
+4. Short URLs remain relative; share them using your Railway app's base address.

 ## Author